KrzysztofMadejski/handlertest/README.md

 *TBDone*

+#### Custom

+To implement custom modifications of response not covered by this lib use the below function.
+Please also file an issue to support your case if it is general enough.
+- `Custom(func(request *http.Request))`

 ## Assert

 Once you created a needed request call on it `.Assert()` to get get an object where you can specify assertions.